 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during semesters.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

 We have four software and two hardware laboratories which you will be able to use depending on the topic of your third year project.
 These facilities are professional grade and used by our research teams so, depending on your interests, you'll get first hand exposure to these environments.

-Our study and social pod is open 24/7 for group and individual study and events.
-It can be booked for student society meetings and for events.
+Our study and social pod is open 24/7 for group and individual study.
+It can also be booked for student society meetings and for events.

 Our Interaction Labs provide excellent facilities for research and teaching in human-computer interaction.
 The Interaction Labs consist of an Accessibility and Usability Lab and a Games Research Lab, both of which are stocked with the latest technologies.

 Our Real Time Systems Lab is the main research and development facility for the Real Time Systems research group.
 Inside the laboratory is a range of high-performance computers, custom hardware like FPGAs, robots, and various industrial machinery.

 The Computer Vision group have a darkroom laboratory which enables us to conduct experiments in controlled illumination conditions and a second laboratory which includes a commercial 3D scanner.